torproject/tor/doc/HACKING/CodingStandards.md

 ## How we log changes

-Before diving in the details on how to write a changes file, note that we do NOT require a changes file for:

-  * Any change to a file that is not distributed in the tarball.
-This
-    includes:
-    - Any change to our CI configuration that does not affect the distributed source.
-    - Any change to developer-only tools, unless those tools are distributed in the tarball.
-  * Non-functional code movement.
-  * Identifier re-namings, comment edits, spelling fixes, and so on.

 When you do a commit that needs a ChangeLog entry, add a new file to the `changes` toplevel subdirectory.
 It should have the format of a one-entry changelog section from the current ChangeLog file, as in